-11.1 The Gambling Commission Licence Conditions and Codes of Practice formalise the need for operators to assess the local risks to the licensing objectives posed by the provision of gambling facilities at each of their premises, and to have policies, procedures and control measures in place to mitigate those risks.
+- 11.1 The Gambling Commission Licence Conditions and Codes of Practice formalise the need for operators to consider local risks.
 Local risk assessments apply to all non-remote casinos, adult gaming centres, bingo, family entertainment centre, betting intermediary (trading room only) licences, except non-remote general betting (limited) and betting intermediary licences.
-The Gambling Commission Guidance to Licensing Authorities at part 6, Local area profile further details the requirements.

-- 11.2 .When licence holders are undertaking their risk assessments, they must take into account relevant matters identified in this Statement of Principles.
+The Guidance at parts 6.41 to 6.46 further details the requirements. - 11.2 Licensees are required to assess the local risks to the licensing objectives posed by the provision of gambling facilities at each of their premises, and have policies and procedures and control measures to mitigate those risks.
+In undertaking their risk assessments, they must take into account relevant matters identified in this statement of principles.
+West Dunbartonshire Officers may request a copy of this at any time.
 It is expected that Premises Managers will be conversant in their individual risk assessment.
 The effectiveness of the policy should also be reviewed and monitored. - 11.3 Licensees are required to undertake a local risk assessment when applying for a new premises licence.
-Their local risk assessment must also be updated and reviewed: - when applying for a variation of a premises licence; - to take account of significant changes in local circumstances, including those identified in a licensing authority's statement of licensing policy; when there are significant changes at a licensee's premises that may affect their mitigation of local risks. - 11.4 The Social Responsibility Provision is supplemented by an Ordinary Code provision that requires licensees to share their risk assessment with licensing authorities when applying for a new licence or to vary a licence, or on request.
+Their local risk assessment must also be updated and reviewed: - When applying for a variation of a premises licence; - To take account of significant changes in local circumstances, including those identified in a licensing authority's statement of licensing policy; - When there are significant changes at a licensee's premises that may affect their mitigation of local risks.

+- 11.4 The Social Responsibility Provision is supplemented by an Ordinary Code provision that requires licensees to share their risk assessment with licensing authorities.
 Ordinary Codes are not a mandatory requirement but are expected to be followed unless alternative arrangements that can be put in place that are equally effective. - 11.5 West Dunbartonshire Licensing authority expect that all local risk assessments will take into account the licensing objective of protecting children and other vulnerable persons from being harmed or exploited by gambling.
-Where appropriate the Board would expect that local risk assessments take into account the vicinity of licensed premises where children or vulnerable groups may be present such as schools, colleges, gambling or addiction support, treatment centres, Doctor surgeries or community centres.
-Links listed at appendix 2 are provided to assist licence holders and applicants and those seeking to make representations to the Licensing Board.
+Where appropriate the Board would expect that local risk assessments take into account the vicinity of licensed premises where children or vulnerable groups may be present such as schools, colleges, gambling or addiction support, treatment Centres, Doctor Surgeries or Community Centres, Links listed at appendix 2 are provided to assist licence holders and applicants and those seeking to make representations to the Licensing Board.
 These assist in giving the location of such places.
 It is expected that operators take close cognisance of where prospective premises may be situated in the vicinity and at times where such persons may be there and take appropriate steps to mitigate risks in such areas in terms of the licensing objectives.
-This would in particular but not exhaustively, include steps such as ensuring that advertising is appropriately monitored.
+This would in particular but not exhaustively. include steps such as ensuring that advertising is appropriately monitored.
 It is expected that local risk assessments should show information held by the licensee regarding self-exclusions from premises, and how persons with gambling dependencies are protected within premises.

-It is the case however, that the Board will consider all representations to it in terms of the Gambling Commission Guidance to Licensing Authorities and whether the locations of such premises are higher risk and whether additional controls are required.
+It is the case however, that the Board will consider all representations to it in terms of the Guidance and whether the locations of such premises are higher risk and whether additional controls are required.
 Applicants should be prepared to demonstrate to the Board how they will address any properly identified concerns or mitigate the risks.